FX-Wizard/blog/content/posts/deadline-linux-server.md

 This is the hostname and/or IP address at which client machines will attempt to reach this database.

-MongoDB Hostname [deadline;127.0.0.1]: deadline;<host ip address>
+MongoDB Hostname [deadline;10.0.10.15]:
 ```

+> [!Note] the installer may use the loopback IP address `127.0.0.1` as the default option.
+If this is the case for your installation you need to add the correct IP address or it will throw an error.
+>
+> If you don't know the ip you can find it using the below command which list all the IP addresses in use.
+> ```bash
+> ip address | grep inet
+> ```
+> If you have multiple network interfaces the command will list the IP addresses for all of them.
+You will need to choose the one you intend for the clients to connect to.

 By Default the installer chooses the loopback IP address which can cause problems.
 This is the address clients will use to connect to the MongoDB server.
-Enter the hostname and ip address sepperated by `;`
+Enter the hostname and ip address sepperated by `;` For example `deadline;10.0.10.15`

 ```
 MongoDB Port [27100]: